-The U.S. Department of Energy’s Weatherization and Intergovernmental Programs Office strategically plans its technical assistance for states, local governments, and K–12 school districts using a synthesis of stakeholder feedback and public-sector leadership best practices known as the Energy Efficiency Leadership Framework.
+The U.S. Department of Energy’s Office of State and Community Energy Programs strategically plans its technical assistance to showcase clean energy leadership best practices and replicable models that help maximize energy and cost savings, combat climate change, and help achieve energy justice in communities.
 Public-sector leaders can explore the key resources below to learn more about how to access and use financing to maximize energy and cost savings.

 An important component of an energy strategy is finding a way to pay for key energy initiatives.
 Many state and local governments have found ways to use both innovative financing mechanisms as well as traditional finance tools to support their strategic energy goals.
 Some mechanisms include bonding tools, energy savings performance contracting (ESPC), property assessed clean energy (PACE), and on-bill financing.

 Financing tools are not one-size-fits-all—different financing mechanisms work better for different market segments, including public (state and local facilities), residential, commercial, industrial, and small business market segments.
 State, local, and K–12 energy efficiency financing initiatives will often fall into one of two broad categories: